Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Northern Illinois has combined with its opponents to score more than 60 points just two times this season.
+- Northern Illinois and its opponents have scored at least 60 points -- this matchup's point total -- only twice this year.

-- Eastern Michigan's games have gone over 60 points in two opportunities this season.
+- Eastern Michigan and its opponents have combined to score more than 60 points in two games this season.

-- The combined points per game average of the two teams, 64.8, is 4.8 points more than Saturday's over/under.

-- These two squads surrender a combined 61.5 points per game, 1.5 more than this contest's over/under.
+- Saturday's over/under is 4.8 points lower than the two team's combined 64.8 points per game average.

+- This contest's total is 1.5 points lower than the 61.5 these two squads combine to give up per game in 2021.

-- The Huskies and their opponents score an average of 54.6 points per game, 5.4 fewer than Saturday's total.
+- The average total in Huskies games this season is 54.6, 5.4 points fewer than Saturday's over/under of 60 .

-- The 60 total in this game is 3.0 points above the 57.0 average total in Eagles games this season.
+- The 60 over/under in this game is 3.0 points above the 57.0 average total in Eagles games this season.

 Northern Illinois Stats and Trends

-- Northern Illinois has two wins against the spread in four games this season.
+- So far this year Northern Illinois has two wins against the spread.

-- Northern Illinois is 1-0-1 against the spread and 1-1 overall this season when the team puts up more than 24.5 points.
+- Northern Illinois is 1-0-1 against the spread and 1-1 overall in games when it records more than 24.5 points.

-- Northern Illinois is 1-0-1 against the spread and 1-1 overall when the team piles up more than 407.0 yards.
+- In games that Northern Illinois piles up over 407.0 yards, the team is 1-0-1 against the spread and 1-1 overall.

-- The Huskies have turned the ball over seven times this season, one more turnover than the Eagles have forced (6).

 - Find the latest spread and moneyline odds for Northern Illinois at SISportsbook.